infectedByCode/msd-news-client/README.md

 - react-scripts
 - react-timestamp

-To install all, type `npm install` and press *Enter*.
+To install all, type `npm install` and press _Enter_.
 The packages will be installed from the package.json.

 ## Available Scripts

-In the project directory, you can run:
+Running the, you can run:

 ### `npm start`

-Runs the app in the development mode.<br />
+This will run the app in development mode.
+Site will be available on localhost:/3000 in a browser.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
+Creates a production version on the app with all relevant files required.